Robot's Gendering Trouble: A Scoping Review of Gendering Humanoid Robots and its Effects on HRI: Methodology

 \subsubsection{Selection Pipeline}

 From the initial batch of 553 papers, we removed duplicate results, front covers, and tables of contents.
 This process left us with 470 papers (see Figure \ref{fig:selection_pipeline} for the diagram of the selection pipeline).
-We read the abstracts of all 470 papers and excluded 253 papers that were not in English ($N=2$), did not report quantitative studies ($N=19$), or were off-topic ($N=232$).
+We read the abstracts of all 470 papers and excluded 253 papers that were not in English ($N=2$), did not present an experimental study (e.g., theoretical paper) ($N=19$), or were off-topic ($N=232$).
 This process resulted in 217 papers.

 In a second exclusion round, we skimmed through the papers' content and excluded 169 papers that did not feature any experiment or robot ($N=21$), did not include a humanoid robot ($N=15$), did not manipulate the genderedness of the robot or manipulated it but using multiple robotic platforms ($N=129$), and focused on just one ``gender" ($N=4$).
 After this step, we were left with 48 papers.